vallis/synthlisa/README.txt

 No response is a good response.
 If Numeric is not available, you'll get "ImportError: No module named Numeric".

-You might also be able to install Numeric using a standard distribution tool for your system, such as rpm, apt-get, or Fink.
+You might also be able to install Numeric system-wide using a standard distribution tool for your system, such as rpm, apt-get, or Fink.
 In either case, skip the instructions to follow, although you might still want to reinstall Numeric if the current version is old or incomplete.